henrysky/milkyway_plot/README.md

 ![](readme_images/example_plot_2.png)

 You can set the center point and radius of the plot.
-In this case, we set (10, -10) in a galactocentric coordinates such that the plot centered at the Sun at the end of 20Gyr orbit, and set the plot radius as 6 kpc to close up.
-We will just set the color to red without color bar title because there is no color bar needed
+In this case, we set (16, -3) in galactic coordinates such that the plot centered at the Sun at the end of 10Gyr orbit, and set the radius as 6 kpc to close up.
+We will just set the color to red without color bar title because there is no color bar needed.
+Please notice the plot assumed the milkyway is not moving.

 ```python
 from galpy.potential import MWPotential2014